-The station only has eight tracks so is very easy to navigate, with good visual announcements and clear signage.
-The ticket office is open 06:00 to 21:45, and tickets for popular routes during the summer season should be booked well in advance and all tickets must be purchased before boarding the trains.
+The station only has eight platforms, so it is very easy to navigate around and there is clear signage.
+The ticket office is open 06:00 to 21:45, and tickets for popular routes during the summer season should be booked well in advance.
+All tickets must be purchased before boarding the trains.

-The station was built on the site of the old Santa Apolonia convent and the name was passed onto the station.
-The station was completed in 1865 and was based upon the traditional neoclassical style of the era but the station more reflects a grand government department than a major train station.
+The station was built on the site of the old Santa Apolonia convent and was given the same name.
+The station was completed in 1865 and was based upon the traditional neoclassical style of the era, but the station more reflects a grand government department than a major train station.

 The initial conception of the Estação de Santa Apolonia was to be the main hub as part of a major rail network that connected Europe by rail to America by ocean liner.
-The 1844 plans had the station set next to the River Tejo so that passengers could exit the station to board waiting cruise liners bound for America and the pier was to be known as the America's Wharf.
+The 1844 plans had the station set next to the River Tejo so that passengers could exit the station to board cruise liners bound for America and the pier was to be known as the America's Wharf.

-The designs floundered and building work was only begun in 1862 by a construction company called Oppermann and lead by the chief engineer João Evangelista de Abreu.
-The Estação de Santa Apolonia was inaugurated on May 1 of 1865 and direct train services to Madrid and the rest of Portugal soon followed.
+The designs floundered, and building work was only begun in 1862 by a construction company called Oppermann and lead by the chief engineer João Evangelista de Abreu.
+The Estação de Santa Apolonia was inaugurated on May 1 of 1865, and direct train services to Madrid and the rest of Portugal soon followed.

 The plans to connect Europe with American were never finalised, but the deep docks are in use today, as cruise ships bound for the Mediterranean make a first stop in Lisbon.